afsc-assessments/flatfish/assessments/nrs/runs/orig/README.md

 | evalout.rep      |  MCMC report file                            |
 | fm_legacy.rep    |  Legacy report file (used to paste into excel...                             |
 | -----------------|----------------|

-## Notes on proceeding from the 2018 assessment

-1. Copy the contents of "orig" directory to a new folder

-2.  modify that folder contents, e.g., update 2018 datafile to 2020

-2. Run model, make a script to do so, modify w/ more scripts, more directories...